 Alternative Dispute Resolution, hereinafter “ADR”, is a process by which a third person, called a Neutral, facilitates agreement between other parties who are in conflict, and attempts to assist them in working out a solution that is fair, reasonable, and acceptable as a way to resolve the dispute.
 In ADR, the concern is not about who is at fault, but what can be done to settle the problem.

-Domestic Relations ADR, therefore, is an effort to bring about an agreement between spouses concerning assets, liabilities, property, and if children are a part of the marriage, child support, maintenance,
+Domestic Relations ADR, therefore, is an effort to bring about an agreement between spouses concerning assets, liabilities, property, and if children are a part of the marriage, child support, maintenance, and custody.

 All Neutrals have gone through training courses on conflict resolution and are registered by the Georgia Commission on Dispute Resolution.